 The moving of your rental equipment from one place to another can be cumbersome.
 You will need to hire workers that will help you to arrange the equipment in delivery trucks all the time both at party venues and at the store.
 You can pay your workers per day or monthly.
 It depends on what you prefer.

 There are different ways you can make money from a rental business in Nigeria.
 You can increase profit by partnering with event planners.
 Since they manage events they will always rent your equipment.
 You can also partner with event halls.

-Rental business is a lucrative business in Nigeria because Nigerians love to party.
-At every point in their lives they are holding a celebration of some sort and those celebrations cannot be done without necessary equipment.
+The rental business is a lucrative business in Nigeria because Nigerians love to party.
+At every point in their lives they are holding a celebration of some sort and those celebrations cannot be done without the necessary equipment.